Abhishek-kumar-au25/EURO/src/README.md

-# Firebase Studio - Drive Admin
+# Firebase Studio - EURO

 This is a Next.js application built with Firebase Studio for managing a ride-sharing service.